-In this Code the following terms and terminologies have been established for the sake of clarity, taking into account the working draft of ISO 23860.
+In this Code the following terms and terminologies have been established for the sake of clarity, taking into account ISO 23860:2022 - ships and marine technology - vocabulary related to autonomous ship systems.
 It is stressed that they will need to be amended and adapted as the International and UK regulatory organisations charged with the overall policies for MASS complete their phased work.